Francis Reynolds-Moreton, 3rd Baron Ducie: American Revolutionary War

 Reynolds was the commander aboard HMS Augusta, a ship of the line bearing 64 guns, which was part of the advance British fleet in the effort to reach Philadelphia during the American Revolutionary War.
-John Hazelwood, Commodore of the Pennsylvania Navy and Continental Navy, planned for the defense of the Delaware River approach to Philadelphia during the Siege of Fort Mifflin, which lasted approximately three weeks.
-On 12 October 1777, General Howe issued orders to capture the two newly constructed American forts, Fort Mifflin and Fort Mercer, which were preventing a British naval attempt to resupply British troops occupying Philadelphia by way of the Delaware River.
-The British shore batteries established on the Pennsylvania side of the river opened fire on Fort Mifflin, while Colonel Carl von Donop, in command of some 2000 Hessian mercenary soldiers landed on the New Jersey shore and attacked Fort Mercer.
-At this time the British fleets were advancing up river to lend support to von Donop by bombarding both Forts Mercer and Mifflin.
+John Hazelwood, Commodore of the Pennsylvania Navy and Continental Navy, planned for the defence of the Delaware River approach to Philadelphia during the Siege of Fort Mifflin, which lasted approximately three weeks.

+On 12 October 1777, General William Howe issued orders to capture the two newly constructed American forts, Fort Mifflin and Fort Mercer, which were preventing a British naval attempt to resupply British occupational forces in Philadelphia by way of the Delaware River.
+British shore batteries established on the Pennsylvania side of the river opened fire on Fort Mifflin, while Colonel Carl von Donop, commanding approximately 2000 Hessian troops, landed on the New Jersey shore and attacked Fort Mercer.
+At this time the British navy was advancing up river to lend support to von Donop by bombarding both forts.
 As von Donop's men assaulted Fort Mercer, Reynolds' advanced Delaware River squadron proceeded up river via the eastern or main channel with the intention of bombarding Fort Mifflin.
 At the same time Reynolds' fleet were to engage the American galleys harboring off Red Bank in order to draw them away from supporting the Hessian attack on Fort Mercer, however, there was no way for Reynolds' fleet and von Donop's land forces to communicate and coordinate their efforts, which proved ineffectual.

 Hazelwood's fleet immediately engaged Reynolds' fleet, forcing him to withdraw down river.
-With the river tidewater now receding, Reynolds' ship, along with HMS Merlin grounded and stuck fast in a sand bar during an effort to go around the obstacles placed in the river, leaving the Augusta tilted at its starboard side.
+With the river tidewater now receding, Reynolds' ship, along with HMS Merlin grounded and stuck fast in a sand bar during an effort to go around the cheval de frise placed in the river, leaving the Augusta tilted at its starboard side.
 While being engaged by Hazelwood's fleet Reynolds had the crew remove stores of supplies in an effort to lighten its load and free the vessel, but the attempt was futile as more time was needed as a fire broke out below deck and quickly spread, forcing Reynolds and his crew to abandon ship.
 Shortly thereafter, just past noon, before all of the crew could escape, the fire reached the powder magazine and the Augusta exploded, killing some of the crew members.
-The Augusta blew up with such great force it was heard 30 miles (48 km) away in Trappe, Pennsylvania.
-Before leaving the scene, Reynolds had the Merlin set fire to prevent its capture by the Americans.
-The loss of the Augusta was unexpected and unsettling to the British commanders.
-After destroying the Merlin Reynolds retreated to the New Jersey shore to a road just south of Billingsport.
+Augusta blew up with such great force it was heard 30 miles (48 km) away in Trappe, Pennsylvania.
+Before leaving the scene, Reynolds had Merlin set on fire to prevent its capture by the Americans.
+The loss of the Augusta was unexpected and unsettling to the British.
+After scuttling Merlin Reynolds made his way to the New Jersey shore to a road just south of Billingsport.